nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 UART1:

-** These pins are used thus are not available while connected to the C.H.I.P.
-Pro Dev Kit via USB-serial.
-You can disconnect the micro USB port on the Dev Kit from the UART1 pins by cutting a [couple traces](https://docs.getchip.com/chip_pro_devkit.html#cuttable-traces).
+** These pins are connected to the FE1.1S USB hub controller IC which is connected to the micro USB providing USB serial functionality.
+To use them as GPIO disable the USB hub controller by cutting the "UART Disconnect" [traces](https://docs.getchip.com/chip_pro_devkit.html#cuttable-traces).

 | C.H.I.P.
 Pro Pin # | 44 | 43 |
 |------------|-----|-----|